smalldatabrains/Farfadet/README.md

 4. Reconstruct the whole frame
 5. Display frame result as a layer on the video
 6. Build a GUI around the results

+## TODO

+0. Dockerize everything
+1. Load Corrobot dataset in model and train on it